Prompting Techniques

 Start with a general request and then refine based on Monk’s response:

-@monk how should I deploy this Astro app?// After Monk responds@monk let's go with Netlify.
+how should I deploy this Astro app?// After Monk respondslet's go with Netlify.
 Can you use my existing Netlify account?